 In response to the non-significant results concerning Hypothesis 3, we conducted supplemental analyses to further explore this finding.
-First, we standardized CEO promotion focus and divided the values into two variables.
-CEO low promotion focus included the value of CEO promotion focus when CEO promotion focus was below its mean, and 0 otherwise.
-CEO high promotion focus included the value of CEO promotion focus when CEO promotion focus was above its mean, and 0 otherwise.
-Secondly, we created a variable CEO very low promotion focus as a dichotomous variable returning a 1 if the CEO promotion focus was in the bottom 25th percentile, and 0 otherwise.
-We also created a variable CEO very high promotion focus returning a 1 if the CEO promotion focus was in the top 25th percentile, and 0 otherwise.
+First we standardized CEO promotion focus and divided the values into two variables.
+CEO low promotion focus included the value of CEO promotion focus when CEO promotion focus is below its mean and a zero otherwise.
+CEO high promotion focus included the value of CEO promotion focus when CEO promotion focus is above its mean and a zero otherwise.
+Secondly, we created a variable CEO very low promotion focus as a dichotomous variable returning a 1 if the CEO promotion focus was in the bottom 25th percentile and a zero otherwise.
+We also created a variable CEO very high promotion focus returning a 1 if the CEO promotion focus was in the top 25th percentile and a zero otherwise.
 We then interacted each of these new variables with our moderator variable, options granted, and ran analyses consistent with the methods described above.